gephi/gephi-plugins-bootcamp/README.md

 * **New panel**
 	* Example of a new panel plugin set up at the ranking position.

 ## Installation

 Follow the steps to get the right development environment for developing Gephi plug-ins.
 The bootcamp contains the latest version of the Gephi Platform plus the examples.

 - Download and install the latest version of [Netbeans IDE](http://netbeans.org).
-- Checkout the latest version of the Gephi Plugins Bootcamp
+- Fork and checkout the latest version of the Gephi Plugins Bootcamp

-        git clone git@github.com:gephi/gephi-plugins-bootcamp.git
+        git clone git@github.com:username/gephi-plugins-bootcamp.git

 - Start Netbeans and Open Project.
 The bootcamp is automatically recognized as a module suite.
-- Right click on the project and do 'Run'.
+- Right click on the project and select 'Run'.
 This starts Gephi with all the example plug-ins loaded.
 - Expand the list of modules and double-click on each to open them and browse the sources.

-Once you feel comfortable starting your own plug-in, follow the [Plugin Quick Start (5 minutes)](http://wiki.gephi.org/index.php/Plugin_Quick_Start_(5_minutes)).
+Once you feel comfortable starting your own plug-in, simply delete all examples and create your own module.
+You can find more information on  the [Plugin Quick Start (5 minutes)](http://wiki.gephi.org/index.php/Plugin_Quick_Start_(5_minutes)).

 Consult the [**Javadoc**](http://gephi.org/docs) to browse the APIs.